Nightmareloil/Scripts/SECURITY.md

     statusBar.Parent = mainPanel
     statusBar.BackgroundColor3 = UI_COLORS.PRIMARY
     statusBar.Size = UDim2.new(1, 0, 0, 30)
-    statusBar.Position = UDim2.new(0, 0, 1, -30)
+    statusBar.Position = UDim2.new(0, 0, 0, 370)
     statusBar.BorderSizePixel = 0

     local statusLabel = createStyledLabel(statusBar, "StatusLabel", "Press 'K' to toggle | Ready", UDim2.new(0, 10, 0, 0), UDim2.new(1, -20, 1, 0))
+    if statusLabel then
         statusLabel.TextColor3 = UI_COLORS.TEXT_SECONDARY
+    end

     -- Functions
-    local function updateProfilePic(player: Player)
+    local function updateProfilePic(player)
-        if not player then return end
+        if not player or not profilePic then return end task.spawn(function()
-        task.spawn(function()
             local success, thumbnailUrl = pcall(function()
                 return Players:GetUserThumbnailAsync(player.UserId,
                     Enum.ThumbnailType.HeadShot, Enum.ThumbnailSize.Size100x100)
             end)
-            if success and thumbnailUrl then
-                profilePic.Image = thumbnailUrl
+            if success and thumbnailUrl and profilePic then profilePic.Image = thumbnailUrl
-            else
+            elseif profilePic then
                 profilePic.Image = "rbxasset://textures/face.png"
             end
         end)
     end

     local function populateDropdown()
+        if not dropdownFrame then return end

         -- Clear existing items
         for _, child in ipairs(dropdownFrame:GetChildren()) do
             if child:IsA("TextButton") then